 After wreath laying ceremony, Crown Prince Alexander said it was a day of sorrow and mourning for him and for former Yugoslavia.
 Vuk Jeremic, Serbian Minister of Foreign Affairs, also paid his respects to the late King: “King Alexander was a victim of fascism and terrorism, bullets fired at him were fired at our country and European peace.
 King Alexander I was a Unifier, a man with deep respect for the history of his nation and profound vision of unity and integrations, which made him the first true European leader in our history.”

 The assassination of King Alexander shocked Yugoslavia and the world.
 Alexander I was a much-loved Monarch.
 He led the country though times of turmoil, including the Balkan War and World War I, and was instrumental in the unification of Southern Slavs into the Kingdom of Yugoslavia.
 In recognition of his efforts, the National Parliament named him Knight-King Alexander the Unifier.
 Hundreds of thousands of people lined the streets along the funeral route to pay their respects.

 For more information about Serbian (Yugoslavian) Royals, visit this thread.Filed under Serbian Royals

-Tagged Alexander I, Assassination, Crown Prince Alexander, Death, France, Memorial, Prince Philip.
+Tagged Alexander I of Yugoslavia, Assassination, Crown Prince Alexander of Yugoslavia, Death, France, Memorial, Prince Philip of Yugoslavia.